- Sustainable Fisheries

 Laniakea Beach, located a few miles north of Haleiwa on Oahu's North Shore, is well known for its pristine sandy cove and premium surf break.
 Within the past ten years, Hawaiian green sea turtles (honu) have appeared close to shore, actively feeding on the abundant green algae that grows there.
 In 1999, the honu began hauling out onto the beach in the sandy cove to bask ashore.
 Word traveled quickly and soon tour buses, local residents and island visitors were stopping at Laniakea to see the turtles sleeping on the beach and calmly swimming and feeding inches from the shoreline.

 Unfortunately, some of the beachgoers were not respectful to the honu, choosing instead to sit, ride and even feed the turtles.
 During the summer of 2005, the increasing interaction between the honu and humans prompted George Balazs, leader of the Marine Turtle Research Program for the NOAA Pacific Islands Fisheries Science Center, to create a campaign called Show Turtles Aloha.
 Local community members stepped up to help and began volunteering their time to educate and inform residents and visitors about respectful turtle viewing at Laniakea.
 Previously a NOAA volunteer program, this group is now an independent non-profit called the "Malama Na Honu Foundation."

-Currently a team of over 50 volunteers routinely assist NOAA's Pacific Island Regional Office (PIRO) and Pacific Islands Fisheries Science Center (PIFSC) in monk seal response issues.
-Volunteers assist with the following:
+A team of Monk Seal Foundation (MSF) volunteers on Oahu, Maui and Molokai routinely assist NOAA's Pacific Island Regional Office (PIRO) and Pacific Islands Fisheries Science Center (PIFSC) in monk seal response issues.
+Depending on the island and their interest, volunteers may assist with the following:

 - Responding to seals to haul out to rest and providing a "seal protection zone" to protect them from disturbance.